OutSystems/docs-product/src/ref/apis/runtimepublic-db/query-data-from-an-external-database.md

 ---
-summary: Use the RuntimePublic API to query data from an external database.
+summary: Use the RuntimePublic.Db API to query data from an external database.
 tags:
 ---

 # Query data from an external database

-Use the RuntimePublic API to query data from an external database following this pattern:
+Use the RuntimePublic.Db API to query data from an external database following this pattern:

 1. Retrieve a `DatabaseProvider` from the `DatabaseAccess` instance.
 1. Use the provider to create a transaction.